pinskylab/how_we_work/onboarding.md

 9. Read the [Lab Data Management Policy](https://github.com/pinskylab/policies/blob/master/data-management.md).
 10. Write an [Independent Development Plan](https://myidp.sciencecareers.org) and share it with Malin.
 11. Download and begin to maintain a reference manager.
 We recommend Zotero, as the free software interfaces well with both Microsoft Word and Google Docs.
 Download Zotero and browser plugin [here](https://www.zotero.org/download/).
-12. When you are ready, sign up for a lab meeting this summer.
+12. When you are ready, sign up for a lab meeting.
 The easiest way to find the schedule for lab meetings is to search Teams for "lab meeting" and the linked google file should pop up.

 Computing Resources
 -------------------